Environmental guidance for your business in Northern Ireland & Scotland

 On 26 November 2015 Grandfather Rights expired (they may have applied if you spray on your own or your employers land) and pesticide spraying must always be carried out by someone with the appropriate certificate.

-You must make sure that your pesticide application equipment has been tested at least once by 26 November 2016 unless it is less than five years old on that date.
+You must make sure that your pesticide application equipment is tested at regular intervals.
+All new equipment must be tested within 5 years of purchase, then every 3 or 6 years depending on the type of equipment.
 Knapsacks and handheld sprayers are exempt from this regulation but must be kept in good condition.

 Scottish Government: Changes to pesticide rules